aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 ### Loading Scripts

 Loading scripts for each site is the largest problem I have ever met, and the document is too poor to introduce how to solve the problem.
+As my react applications are always built with different sites, which should include a main entrance JavaScript file, if I'm just going to simply swap script tags inside the container, they may not be loaded